KnVerey/alfred-datadog-dashes/README.md

 **1. Install the workflow**

+You can download the workflow from the [releases page](https://github.com/KnVerey/alfred-datadog-dashes/releases).

 Please note that this workflow requires Alfred3.
 It will not work with Alfred2 or lower.

 **2. Datadog credentials**